vaeryn-uk/ue4-export-nav-data/README.md

-Forked from the great work done in https://github.com/hxhb/ue4-export-nav-data to support a hobby gamedev project.
+Forked from the great work done in https://github.com/hxhb/ue4-export-nav-data for customisations/hacks to support a hobby gamedev project.

 ## What is this?